The Superman exercise is an effective bodyweight exercise to work your glutes, hamstrings, and lower back muscles.

 The other top reason to love these workouts?
 They are excellent for building stability and increasing flexibility.

-The Superman is also something everyone can do, and it is easy to add to any workout regimen.
+Superman exercise is also something everyone can do, and it is easy to add to any workout regimen.
 It requires no equipment, space, nor experience to perform.

 This article will walk you through the Superman Exercise, how to perform them, and why you should add reps of this movement into your fitness routine.